China City of America

 China City of America is a multi-phased construction project planned for the town of Thompson, Sullivan County, in the Catskill Mountains region of the U.S. state of New York.
+In December 2011, China City LLC applied to be a USCIS recognized EB-5 visa Regional Center, but the business was never approved.
+In 2013, China City America presented its idea to build a Chinese theme park, hotel, and casino for an estimated $6 billion.
+The town of Thompson declined to approve the project.
+The project stalled and its CEO, Sherry Xue Li, was arrested in 2022.

 The current project, Thompson Education Center (TEC), is a proposed for-profit college for foreign students, situated in a 573-acre parcel which borders a state-protected wetland.

+Context

 In December 2011, China City LLC applied to be a USCIS recognized EB-5 visa Regional Center, but the business was never approved by US Homeland Security.
 The EB-5 immigrant investor program grants permanent residency to foreign investors in exchange for job-creating investments in the United States.
 The 880 Regional Centers sponsor capital investment projects for foreign entrepreneurs seeking green card status.
 Approximately 85 percent of EB-5 participants are Chinese, but there is a quota system, and waits for Chinese applicants can be as long as 15 years.

-More than a year later, China City America publicly presented its idea to build a 2,200-acre Chinese theme park, hotel, and casino for an estimated $6 billion.
+More than a year later, in 2013, China City America publicly presented its idea to build a 2,200-acre Chinese theme park, hotel, and casino for an estimated $6 billion.
 According to The Economist, the plan "would attract 1.5 million visitors annually" and "transform the struggling economy" in upstate New York while attracting thousands of wealthy Chinese investors through the federal EB-5 visa program.
 The initial capital investment of $325 million would include $127.5 million from EB-5 investors, $132.5 million from equity investors, and $65 million from the U.S. government.
 According to the plan, Chinese investors would pay a $65,000 non-refundable deposit.
 Local, national, and international media articles conveyed a variety of interests and concerns about the project while local officials and residents expressed both hope and skepticism.